mailcow/mailcow-dockerized-docs/docs/prerequesite-system.md

                   Sun 2017-10-29 02:00:00 CET
 ```

-The lines `NTP enabled: yes` and `NTP synchronized: yes` indicate wether you have NTP enabled and if it's syncronized.
+The lines `NTP enabled: yes` and `NTP synchronized: yes` indicate wether you have NTP enabled and if it's synchronized.

 To enable NTP you need to run the command `timedatectl set-ntp true`.
 You also need to edit your `/etc/systemd/timesyncd.conf`: